jaz303/multi-split-pane/README.md

 #### `split.layout()`

-Schedule a layout operation to occur in the future.
+Schedule a layout operation.
+Use the `scheduleRender` constructor operation to control when layout actually occurs.

 #### `split.layoutImmediately()`